Interaction of Fluorescent Gold Nanoclusters with Transition Metal Dichalcogenides Nanosheets: A Spectroscopic Study: Methods and Results

 where $\alpha_j$ is the weighing factor, $\tau_j$ is the fluorescence lifetime associated with $j^{th}$ component.
 For gold nanoclusters, the Fl decay curves were fitted with triple exponential decaying functions.
 The three components are associated with three different environments of the emitters.
 In gold nanoclusters, it has been observed that there are few gold atoms in Au(I) state, while the emission comes out due to Au(0) atoms, which are forming core of the gold nanoclusters.
 The gold nanoclusters are formed with 25 gold atoms, which are in conjugation with BSA molecules.
 Few gold atoms bind with sulfur atoms of the BSA molecules and thus the inner gold atoms are in Au(0) state.
 Thus, one component is arising due to core and the other due to outer interacting nanoclusters.
 The outer component is responsible for high Fl lifetime value, while the inner one is responsible for small value of the Fl lifetime.
 The average Fl lifetime of gold nanoclusters is found to be 1.1 $\mu$s.
 From Figure \ref{TRFS}, it is observed that the nature of the decaying curves remains the same in presence of MoS$_2$ nanosheets, even at very high concentrations of the MoS$_2$ nanosheets.
 Thus, the Fl lifetime remains unaltered in presence of MoS$_2$ nanosheets.

 The time resolved fluorescence study shows that there is no change in the fluorescence lifetime of gold nanoclusters in presence of MoS$_2$ nanosheets even at very high concentration of the nanosheets.
-Previously, it had been reported that the energy transfer from adjacent BSA molecules to the MoS$_2$ nanosheets could possibly occur \cite{patelrsc2017}.
-In that case, the distance between donor and acceptor must be within the range of resonance energy transfer phenomenon.
+Previously, it had been reported that the energy transfer from adjacent BSA molecules to the MoS$_2$ nanosheets could possibly occur.\cite{patelrsc2017} In that case, the distance between donor and acceptor must be within the range of resonance energy transfer phenomenon.
 However in the present case, the gold nanoclusters are synthesized in conjugation with the BSA molecules separately, and the BSA molecules are used for chemically exfoliation of the MoS$_2$ nanosheets.
 This causes the enlargement of the distance between the gold nanoclusters and the MoS$_2$ nanosheets, which limits the possibility of any kind of energy transfer, even though there is a overlap of the emission spectrum of gold nanoclusters and the absorption spectrum of the MoS$_2$ nanosheets (see Figure \ref{Overlap}).
 There is a complete overlap of A excitonic peak of MoS$_2$ with the Fl emission peak of the gold nanoclusters, and partial overlap of the B excitonic peak.
 In the present case, the distance between the emitters and the acceptors is beyond the limit of the fluorescence resonance energy transfer, which is typically in the range of 1-10 nm.
 In case of gold nanoclusters and MoS$_2$ nanosheets, the intermediate layer of the BSA molecules helps to increase the distance between emitters and acceptors beyond the permitted upper limit of the distance.
+This was further confirmed by using fluorescent dye molecules, Rhodamine 6G (R6G) as donor molecules in place of Au NCs.
+R6G molecules show Fl emission around 550 nm, which has an overlap with the absorption spectrum of MoS$_2$ (shown in Figure \ref{Overlap}).